 3. CodeTurn: the exact same toolset used for automated COBOL to Java/C# transformation: the transformation tool and one COBOL Services support library.

 At maintenance time, COBOL sources can be edited inside Visual Studio Code: syntax highlighting, and error reporting are provided by a COBOL VSCode plugin.
-This plugin will start the ‘on-the-fly-transformation-and-compilation’ of these COBOL sources into JVM/CLR bytecode.
+This plugin will start the ‘on-the-fly-transformation-and-compilation’ of these COBOL sources into JVM/CLR byte code.

 During the transformation, mapping files are generated so that at debug time, locations and expressions in the Java/C# code can be related to locations and expressions in the original COBOL code.

 Aside from enabling this transformation and compilation flow from the Visual Studio Code IDE, it is also ensured that this can be done ‘in batch’, so that a DevOps pipeline can be setup – for example in Jenkins.
-The most important ‘extra’ in this regard is ensuring the mapping files are generated and bundled with the bytecode, so that debugging is possible.

 At debug time, the COBOL VSCode Plugin can be configured to connect to a ‘Debug Server’: this is a separate component that supports both local and remote debugging.

-The Debug Server is based on two well established protocols:-
+The Debug Server is based on two well established protocols:

-> The Java Debug Interface to communicate with the Java virtual machine
+2. The Java Debug Interface to communicate with the Java virtual machine

 The Debug Server acts as an intermediary between the running application (which has the application binary code and the COBOL services support library) and the Visual Studio Code IDE.

-1. COBOL developers only need to get trained in the new toolset; no need to learn Java or C# itself
+1. COBOL developers only need to get trained in the new toolset; no need to learn Java or C#